 The preaching of God’s Word is the highpoint of the Service of the Word.
 We are committed to “apostolic preaching” (i.e., Christ-centered, redemptive-historical, expository preaching and teaching, cf. Lk.
 24:27, 44; 1 Tim.
 4:1-5; 5:17; 2 Tim.
 2:15).
 All biblical passages testify in some way to Jesus Christ (Lk.
 24:27, 44).
 Thus, the content of every sermon is a proclamation of some aspect of the unsearchable riches of Christ (Eph.
 3:8).

-The Lord’s Supper is not strictly the works of men but of God.
-Holy Communion is the Gift-giver’s gift to His gathered guests.
+This sacrament is the Gift-giver’s gift to His gathered guests.
+Holy Communion is not strictly the works of men but of God.
+Holy Communion is also called The Lord’s Supper which emphasizes the truth that Jesus is the host at His own table.
 In the service of the Sacrament, we see the gospel—a visible proclamation of the gospel.
-In 1 Corinthians 11:26, Paul refers to the Lord’s Supper as a visible proclamation of the gospel, “For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes."
+In 1 Corinthians 11:26, Paul refers to the Lord’s Supper as a visible proclamation of the gospel, “For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes.”
 Christ instituted the sacraments so that the Christian may see and understand more clearly and feel and experience more profoundly the promises of the gospel.
-The chief aim of this second part of the service is to confirm the believer’s faith.
-This divine gift is given to assure believers that God’s saving mercies in Christ are true for them.
-Its aim is to fully convince the believer that God is able to do what he has promised in the gospel.
+Therefore, the chief aim of this second part of the service is to more fully declare and seal to us the promise of the Gospel: namely, that of free grace, God grants us the forgiveness of sins and everlasting life for the sake of the one sacrifice of Christ accomplished on the cross.

-"Excelling in acts of grace to advance the work of the gospel."
-Following the ministry of the Word, everyone is given an opportunity to respond in gratitude by giving as they prosper to advance the work of the gospel (2 Cor.
+“Excelling in acts of grace to advance the work of the gospel.”
+Following the ministry of Word and sacrament, everyone is given an opportunity to respond in gratitude by giving as they prosper to advance the work of the gospel (2 Cor.
 8-9).